 But corn would fight its way up through the matted roots, and there would be a corn-field.
 There would be green corn for dinner some day.
 And next winter there would be ripe corn for Pet and Patty to eat.”

-As far as brooms go, traditional household brooms were constructed by using the tassel spikes from a plant called “broomcorn.”
-Broomcorn (Sorghum bicolor) resembles sweet corn, but actually isn’t the same type of plant as Zea mays and doesn’t produce edible ears.
+As far as brooms go, traditional household brooms were constructed using tassel spikes from a plant called “broomcorn.”
+Broomcorn (Sorghum bicolor) resembles sweet corn but actually isn’t the same type of plant as Zea mays and doesn’t produce edible ears.

-Corn grown in the 1800s were open-pollinated varieties meaning that they were pollinated by other corn plants in the surrounding area – usually through wind.
+Corn grown in the 1800s were open-pollinated varieties meaning that they were pollinated by other corn plants in the surrounding area – usually through the wind.
 Those varieties that have been around since that time are now referred to as “heirloom” varieties.
-Seeds harvested and saved from these heirlooms will be pure and true to the original type, provided they aren’t planted near other varieties where they could be cross-pollinated by the wind.
+Seeds harvested and saved from these heirlooms will be pure and true to the original type, provided they aren’t planted near other varieties where the wind could cross-pollinate them.

 Defining Heirloom Corn Types

 Sweet Corn (Zea mays saccharata) – Sweet corn is the most popular corn grown in our home gardens.
 It contains more sugar than the others with about 10% sugar, while grain corn has about 4% sugar.

 Flour Corn (Zea mays amylacea) – Flour corn is starch-rich and has softer kernels than flint or dent corn, making it easy to grind into flour.